cross_encoder¶

 A CrossEncoder takes exactly two sentences / texts as input and either predicts a score or label for this sentence pair.
 It can for example predict the similarity of the sentence pair on a scale of 0 … 1.

-It does not yield a sentence embedding and does not work for individually sentences.
+It does not yield a sentence embedding and does not work for individual sentences.

 Parameters

-• model_name – Any model name from Huggingface Models Repository that can be loaded with AutoModel.
-We provide several pre-trained CrossEncoder models that can be used for common tasks
+• model_name – A model name from Hugging Face Hub that can be loaded with AutoModel, or a path to a local model.
+We provide several pre-trained CrossEncoder models that can be used for common tasks.

 • max_length – Max length for input sequences.
 Longer sequences will be truncated.
 If None, max length of the model will be used